 - Each of the Members of the Management Board, responsible for the day-to-day management within their respective area of competence

 - The Managers of the Business Units and of the Corporate and Support Functions, reporting to a Member of the Executive Committee

 - The employees

-This Corporate Governance Charter, based on the recommendations set out in the Belgian Code on Corporate Governance, deals in more detail with the responsibilities of the Shareholders, the Board of Directors, the CEO and the Executive Committee.
+This Corporate Governance Charter, based on the recommendations set out in the 2020 Belgian Code on Corporate Governance, deals in more detail with the responsibilities of the Shareholders, the Supervisory Board, the Management Board and the CEO.